Introduction: PUBLU: DIY Posable Puppet

 - Academic Relevance: Broader context of 'Story telling techniques' and 'Design process'

-Now we will continue with the introduction talking about 1) STEM/ STEAM connect, 2) Merits of the design, 3) Tips to read the Instructable, and 4) Supplies.
-Or if you prefer you may directly jump to the fabrication process by going to 'Step 1- Head and Eyes'.
+Now we will continue with the introduction talking about STEM/ STEAM connect, and Merits of the design.
+Or if you prefer you may directly jump to the fabrication process by going to 'Step 1- Supplies, Tools and fabrication Tips'.

 STEM / STEAM connect: Making this magnetic joint and most of the other joints requires application of knowledge of STEM- Science, Technology, Engineering and Math.
 Some of the joints require measurements of weight, thicknesses, using instruments like micrometer screw gauge, a home made pan balance, or measuring volumes in a measuring beaker used in the kitchen- so plenty of exposure to STEM.
-In fact this puppet design would fall under the wider umbrella of STEAM, which is a newly emerged way of looking at disciplines (A good read on STEAM is here- Concordia University Blog- STEAM ).
+In fact this puppet design would fall under the wider umbrella of STEAM, which is a newly emerged way of looking at disciplines.
 The A stands for Art and Design.
-In the case of PUBLU, we can easily state that STEM has been used in the creation of an object of Art and Design.
+In the case of PUBLU, we could say that STEM has been used in the creation of an object of Art and Design.
 In a classroom setting of grade 9 and above (as sharp blades are involved in the cutting), the planning and construction of multiple puppets could be undertaken as a project that could run for a couple of weeks with students working in groups.
 In the latter half, a small story could be adapted to be made into a photo-comic version that would involve posing multiple characters, using props, backgrounds, lighting etc. This puppet fabrication and subsequent production of a photo-comic could also be part of an animation course in a College/ University setting as a complementary art to stop motion film making, due to the involvement of the aforementioned techniques along with photography, screen play, posing, costumes etc. It has been my dream since childhood to create a comic book by photographing posable puppets that would have their own unique faces, clothes and body types.
 I believe that photographing posed puppets with props and a background would be a simpler way to create the hundreds of frames of a comic book rather than drawing each frame.
-I have been a fan of Tintin comics and these are the inspiration for my wish of making a comic book.
+As a kid I loved Tintin comics and these are the inspiration for my wish of making a comic book.
 PUBLU was designed with an objective of creating a puppet that could hold its pose, allowing it to be photographed for the purpose of creating a comic book-like story book or a slide show.
 This format is called Photo-comic.
 Demo of PUBLU's posing abilities and its debut in a short slideshow format story -'PUBLU and Rubberdy' can be seen in the videos in this section and lot more photographs in the second last section- 'PUBLU in action: Posing Time!'.

 PUBLU Puppet could possibly be used for stop motion animation as well, and I have made a small animation called - 'PUBLU's First Punch' added in, as a proof of concept, but I am not sure if it would 'stand up' to the high expectations of that technique ( PUBLU Puppet of course is able to stand upright on its own, without the help of the magnets underneath its feet ! ).
 A few advantages that set apart using puppets for creating frames of a comic is the ability it affords to the artist to tweak the pose or the lighting or camera parameters during the production stage, which is not that easy if one is drawing each frame.
 The other thing is it saves the artist from drawing repeating features in each frame.